 Many hot water heaters that are tankless and electric tend to operate on lower PSI levels.
 It’s not that unusual to see a rating between 80-120 PSI for models that are promoted as a whole-home option.
 The StiebelEltronTempra 24 offers users a working pressure of 150 PSI that remains very consistent.
 It does require a 2×50 minimum circuit breaker to be properly installed, pulling 208/240 volts.
 When properly installed, it can achieve a maximum temperature increase of 92F degrees when measured from a single faucet or fixture.

-We did notice that there was a small reduction in water pressure compared to tank-based water heaters when using older high-flow faucets and fixtures.
-Homes that are still using older equipment may wish to upgrade their fixtures at the same time to take full advantage of what this tankless water heater can provide.
+We did notice that there was a small reduction in water pressure compared to tank-based models when using older high-flow faucets and fixtures.
+Homes that are still using older equipment may wish to upgrade their fixtures at the same time to take full advantage of what this unit can provide.
 Unlike some other makes and models, however, we found that this specific unit was surprisingly quiet.
 Even if you are pulling water at its full capacity, you can barely notice this heater is working when you’re in the same room.
 It definitely earns our recommendation.

 For the average home, we see the GPM rating being more accurate in the 4-5 range.
 That’s still good enough for the needs of most families, especially if low-flow showerheads have been installed in the home.
 You won’t be able to run the dishwasher, the washing machine, and take a shower at the same time, but with some schedule management, it does get the job done.
 This means the square footage of the home matters less than personal usage of hot water.
 We found that this Takagi model works well for families of 4-5 people, perhaps 6 if a schedule has been highly organized.

 This infrared tankless electric water heater offers whole-home hot water supports.
 It features coil-less technology that features quartz, which minimizes corrosion and scale deposits that can occur.
-It is a virtually maintenance free hot water heater, providing up to a 60% improvement in energy efficiencies.
+It is virtually maintenance free, providing up to a 60% improvement in energy efficiencies.
 It does require 220 volts at 60 amps in order to operate, so some homes may need to have an electrical installation before this model is installed.
 There are smaller models that feature 20-amp, 30-amp, or 40-amp setups as well, so every home has the potential to receive endless hot water.

-If you have a large household that demands a lot of hot water, then a tankless water heater might seem like the wrong decision.
+If you have a large household that demands a lot of hot water, then a tankless model might seem like the wrong decision.
 It’s not when you have this premium water heater working for you.
 Although it is a large investment, it also provides up to 9.8 gallons of hot water per minute with a 0.96 energy factor.
-The amount of space that it requires is minimal and it works with PVC or Concentric venting, giving you more options than most water heaters.
+The amount of space that it requires is minimal and it works with PVC or Concentric venting, giving you more options than most.
 It also has condensing technologies that allow for drainage instead of gas control, which is useful for homes with limited venting space.
 It’s easily one of the best tankless water heaters available right now.